GoogleCloudPlatform/gradle-appengine-templates/HelloEndpoints/README.md

 ## 2.1.
 Testing your app in an emulator

-If you have installed client libraries, added build dependencies to Android app's `build.gradle` file, granted the internet access permission to your `AndroidManifest.xml` file and added an `EndpointsAsyncTask` invokation to one of your Android app activities as per steps above, you should be all set to test your backend locally!
+If you have granted the internet access permission to your `AndroidManifest.xml` file, added compile dependencies to Android app's `build.gradle` file, and added an `EndpointsAsyncTask` invokation to one of your Android app activities as per steps above, you should be all set to test your backend locally!

 First, launch your backend locally as described in section 1.1. and ensure that you can access it via [http://localhost:8080](http://localhost:8080).
 Then, change the run configuration back to your Android app and run the Android emulator.